 There are many reasons we experience these bursts of desires but the major causes for cravings are:

 1. You're dehydrated.

 Roughly 70 percent of an adult’s body is made up of water so inadequate water content will send the message that you are thirsty and on the verge of dehydration.
 Dehydration manifests itself as a hunger, so the first thing to do when you get a craving is drink a full glass of water.

 2. You've got nutritional deficiencies.

 In order to operate at our optimum capacity, we need to nourish our bodies every day with a variety of macronutrients and micronutrients.
 If the body doesn’t get enough nutrients, it will send messages in the form of cravings.
-For example, inadequate mineral levels produce salt cravings, and overal inadequate nutrition can lead to cravings for non-nutritional forms of energy, like sugar
+For example, inadequate mineral levels produce salt cravings, and overal inadequate nutrition can lead to cravings for non-nutritional forms of energy, like sugar or caffeine.

 3. You're hormonal.